hedyhli/outline.nvim/README.md

 }
 ```

-This will be how the outline window look like when focused.
+This will be how the outline window looks like when focused:

 <img width="300" alt="outline window showing hide_cursor" src="https://github.com/hedyhli/symbols-outline.nvim/assets/50042066/1e13c4db-ae51-4e1f-a388-2758871df36a">